sh1pd/sh1pd/README.md

 - 👋 Hi, I’m David,
 - 🚢 Sailing the dev seas...
-- 👀 Looking for stops in ui/ux experiences,
+- 👀 Looking for stops in wonderful app experiences.
-- 🌱 The current stop is React (Next.js, React Roouter), and Spring (Boot), Ktor with Kotlin,
+- 🌊 The current (pun intented) is React (Next.js, React Roouter), and Spring (Boot), Ktor with Kotlin.
 - 📫 How to reach me: sipisipos@gmail.com

 <!---